bxparks/EpoxyDuino/README.md

 the `make` command, which causes `make` to set its internal `CXX` variable, which causes `EpoxyDuino.mk` to use `clang++` over the default `g++`.)

+The `clang++` compiler will sometimes catch a different set of programming errors.

 <a name="GeneratedSourceCode"></a>
 ### Generated Source Code